 Selected topical areas, such as forensic science, materials science, environmental science, history of chemistry, chemistry and art, or nutritional, medicinal and consumer chemistry taught at the introductory level from a chemical perspective.
 Intended for (but not typically limited to) non-science majors, these courses will usually include moderate lab or fieldwork and independent or group research projects.
 Some topics may give Scientific Inquiry and Natural Science Lab credit.
-1 or 2 units - Department (Not offered 2017-18).
+1 or 2 units - Department

-1 unit
+1 unit - Brasuel

 CH104 Topics in Chemistry:

+Selected topics in chemistry taught at the introductory level. units.

+.5 unit - Daugherty

+CH107 General Chemistry I

-Selected topics in chemistry taught at the introductory level. units. .5 unit - Daugherty 107 emphasizes the basic principles of atomic structure, periodic properties, molecular structure and bonding, chemical reactions, and stoichiometry.
+107 emphasizes the basic principles of atomic structure, periodic properties, molecular structure and bonding, chemical reactions, and stoichiometry.
 Laboratory included.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World lab or field requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.

 Prerequisite: consent of instructor or 2yrs HS Algebra & 1yr HS Chemistry.

-1 unit - Lindeman, Meyer, Travers CH108 General Chemistry II 108 emphasizes kinetics, thermodynamics, equilibrium, and solution chemistry of acid-base and redox reactions.
+1 unit - Basal, Bowman, Brasuel, Fahrenkrug

+CH108 General Chemistry II

+108 emphasizes kinetics, thermodynamics, equilibrium, and solution chemistry of acid-base and redox reactions.
 Laboratory included.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World lab or field requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.

-Prerequisite: Chemistry 107.
+Prerequisite: Chemistry & Biochemistry 107.

-1 unit - Bowman, Fahrenkrug, Lindeman, Meyer
+1 unit - Basal, Bowman, Brasuel, Meyer

 CH113 Art and Alchemy-Investigating the Origins of Chemistry

-(Not offered 2017-18).
+(Not offered 2018-19).

 Prerequisite: First Year Experience Course, Must take Studies in Natural Science 109 for credit.
-1 unit CH117 General Chemistry I with Environmental Emphasis (Not offered 2017-18).
+1 unit CH117 General Chemistry I with Environmental Emphasis (Not offered 2018-19).

 1.5 units

 CH148 Physics and Chemistry by Experimentation

-(Not offered 2017-18).
+(Not offered 2018-19).

 Prerequisite: First Year Experience Course.

 1 unit

 CH149 Physics and Chemistry by Experimentation

-(Not offered 2017-18).
+(Not offered 2018-19).

 Prerequisite: First Year Experience Course.
 Must take Physics 148 block 1 for credit.

 1 unit

 CH199 Computational Chemistry

 An examination of the tools available for studying models of chemical systems.
 FORTRAN programming, Evolution Algorithms, Neural Networks, Molecular Modeling software, and Computer Graphics will all be introduced.
 This is a project based course with topics chosen to match the level of individual students' chemistry backgrounds.
+(Not offered 2018-19).

 Prerequisite: Mathematics 128.